 The outdoor portrait was taken with Kodak UltraMax 400 in good daylight by Konstantin Surovov

-Another advantage that ISO 400 has is that it allows you to use freeze your subject with crisp details intact.
+Another advantage that ISO 400 has is that it allows you to freeze your subject with crisp details intact.
 Since UltraMax is already sensitive enough, you can use your lens at higher f-stops and with the camera set at a faster shutter speed.
 This is a big deal for street photographers.

 Color rendition